dw-data/corsia/README.md

 The cost of these offsets depends heavily on the price of CORSIA-eligible carbon credits.

-After speaking to experts from ICCT and Ecosystem Marketplace and reviewing data on 2019 voluntary carbon credit prices (between USD 1,63 and 5,27), current CORSIA credit prices (ca. USD 0.85) and projections by ICAO and ICCT, we decided to use ICCT's 2017 price projections, which are as follows:
+After speaking to experts from ICCT and [Ecosystem Marketplace](https://www.ecosystemmarketplace.com/carbon-markets/) and reviewing data on 2019 voluntary carbon credit prices (between USD 1,63 and 5,27), current CORSIA credit prices (ca. USD 0.9) and projections by ICAO and ICCT, we decided to use ICCT's 2017 price projections, which are as follows:

 *(unit: USD/tCO2)*